The Fighting 69th: Plot

 Shamed and inspired by Donovan's forbearance and courage, Plunkett decides to rejoin his unit at the front and support their advance.
 However, when he catches up with the 69th he spots that the battalion has been stopped by a fierce German bombardment.
 Coming across a mortar whose crew have almost all been killed, he finds Sgt.
 "Big Mike" Wynn and implores the older man to tell him how to operate the mortar.
 Sgt.
 Wynn initially refuses as he recalls how Plunkett had caused the death of his two brothers in an earlier encounter with the enemy.

 Plunkett though perseveres and starts to use the mortar to counter the German bombardment and allow the 69th to push ahead with the advance.
 The Germans though counter and throw a grenade into the trench where Plunkett and Sgt.
 Wynn are.
-In one desperate act of heroism he sacrifices his life by diving on the grenade in a bid to protect "Big Mike".
+In one desperate act of heroism, Plunkett sacrifices his life by diving on the grenade in a bid to protect "Big Mike".
 Plunkett is mortally wounded and succumbs to his wounds leaving Major Donovan and Sgt Wynn in shock at the young man's true bravery.

 While Jerry Plunkett was a fictional character, Father Duffy, Major Donovan, Lt.
 Ames, and poet Joyce Kilmer were all real members of the 69th.
 Many of the events depicted (training at Camp Mills, the Mud March, dugout collapse at Rouge Bouquet, crossing the Ourcq River, Victory Parade, etc.) actually happened.